mlund/ultimate64/README.md

 Addresses can be hexadecimal (`0x1000`) or decimal (`4096`).

+### Experimental GUI

+An experimental, cross-platform GUI is available with `cargo run --release --example egui`.
+Requires a Rust installation, see above.
+Currently only a VIC stream viewer is implemented.

 # Features

 - [x] Compiled, small, and cross platform with no external dependencies